alphagov/data-standards-demo-content/README.md

 Please ensure the paths work correctly.

+Please be aware that the code expects a new line for each data description language term used.

 This is an initial version signficant work still required:

 * [ ] Integration with defining the format of the columns.
 This shows the potential currently.